hackoregon/transportation-system-backend/README.md

 11. Open your browser and you will be able to access the Django Rest Framework browserable front end at `http://localhost:8000/api`, the Swagger API schema at `http://localhost:8000/schema`, and the Django `admin` login at `http://localhost:8000/admin`.

-12. To Run Tests: run the `./bin/build-test.sh -l` command.
+12. To Run Tests: run the `./bin/build.sh -l` followed by the `./bin/test.sh -l`  command.

 13. Note that the `api` container will write some files into your Git repository.
 They're in `.gitignore`, so they won't be checked into version control.